t-rex-tileserver/t-rex-website/content/doc/generate.md

 For analyzing and testing tileset configurations, a `drilldown` command collects statistics at given coordinates.

-The statistics is printed to standard output and formatted as CSV.
+The statistics are printed to standard output and formatted as CSV.

 ```java
 USAGE: